On some orthogonalization schemes in Tensor Train format

 \section{Concluding remarks}

-In the framework where the data representation accuracy is decoupled from the computational one, previously proposed in~\cite{Agullo2022, Coulaud2022a}, we investigate the loss of orthogonality of six orthogonalization kernels generalized to the tensor space.
-The compressed format to represent tensor is the Tensor Train~\cite{Oseledets2009}; the considered orthogonalization methods are Classical and Modified Gram-Schmidt (CGS, MGS), their version with re-orthogonalization (CGS2, MGS2), the Gram approach and the Householder transformation.
-In Section~\ref{sec2} we describe their generalization to the tensor space in TT-format, replying on the compression function called \texttt{TT-rounding}, while Section~\ref{sec3} collects the numerical experiments related to the loss of orthogonality and memory requirement of these kernels in TT-format.
-Similarly to the matrix case, the choice of the orthogonalization scheme among TT-Householder, TT-CGS2 and TT-MGS2 depends strongly on the purpose and on the available computing resources.
-Indeed TT-Householder requires less memory, but it is computationally more expensive and its orthogonality stagnates around the rounding accuracy.
-On the other side, TT-MGS2 produces a basis of better orthogonality quality, as long as the input TT-vectors are not too collinear, and it is computationally cheaper than TT-Householder, but it is more expensive from the viewpoint of the memory consumption.
+In the framework where the data representation accuracy is decoupled from computational accuracy, as previously proposed in~\cite{Agullo2022, Coulaud2022a,Iannacito2022}, we investigate the loss of orthogonality of six orthogonalization kernels in the tensor format.
+The Tensor Train~\cite{Oseledets2009} is the compressed format used to represent tensors.
+The orthogonalization methods considered are Classical and Modified Gram-Schmidt (CGS, MGS), their versions with re-orthogonalization (CGS2, MGS2), the Gram approach and the Householder transformation.
+Section~\ref{sec2} describes the generalization of these kernels to the tensor space in TT-format, relying on the compression function called \texttt{TT-round}.
+Section~\ref{sec3} presents the numerical experiments related to the loss of orthogonality and memory requirement of these kernels in TT-format.
+As in the matrix case, the choice of the orthogonalization scheme among TT-Householder, TT-CGS2 and TT-MGS2 depends strongly on the purpose and on the available computing resources.
+TT-Householder requires less memory, but it is computationally more expensive and its orthogonality stagnates around the rounding accuracy.
+On the other hand, TT-MGS2 produces a basis of better orthogonality quality, as long as the input TT-vectors are not too collinear, and it is computationally cheaper than TT-Householder.
 The same considerations hold also for TT-CGS2, under the same hypothesis.
-The theoretical proof of the numerical results remains an open question and will be the challenge of future works.
+The theoretical validation of the experimental results remains an open question and will be the focus of future research.